 Given the high degree of variation in the impact of COVID-19 across geographies and industries, and even within organizations, what each part of the business needs from performance management will also vary significantly this year.
 Leaders must be sure to communicate the rationale for customizing and share the goals for performance management consistently with all employees.

 No. 2: Employee-owned

-To ensure successful processes, transfer control over PM development to employees and encourage them to match the process with their needs.
-Allow employees to own the testing and final determination of practice designs for PM.
-Doing this creates new, employee-centric PM designs and addresses the diverse needs that, in turn, drive a 19% increase in utility.
+To ensure successful processes, transfer control over performance management development to employees and encourage them to match the process with their needs.
+Allow employees to own the testing and final determination of practice designs for performance management.
+Doing this creates new, employee-centric performance management designs, and addresses the diverse needs that, in turn, drive a 19% increase in utility.

 No. 3: Work-centered